tiry/cf-nuxeo-builder/Readme.md

 ### Current status

  - upload goes fine
- - *"An unknown error occurred.* - nothing in the logs
+ - startup gives *"An unknown error occurred."* - Nothing in the logs
  - tried with and without buildpack